Arista Networks Inc. (ANET) with a beta value of 1.27 appears to be a promising investment opportunity. - News Daemon

 Arista Networks Inc. (NYSE: ANET) Trading Performance Indicators

-Take a look at Arista Networks Inc.’s (ANET) current performance indicators.
-Last quarter, stock had a quick ratio of 3.00.
-In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 8.67.
-Likewise, its price to free cash flow for the trailing twelve months is 53.74.
+Check out the current performance indicators for Arista Networks Inc. (ANET).
+In the past quarter, the stock posted a quick ratio of 3.00.
+In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 9.64.
+Likewise, its price to free cash flow for the trailing twelve months is 59.75.

 For the trailing twelve months, Company’s Diluted EPS (Earnings per Share) is 3.67, a number that is poised to hit 1.21 in the next quarter and is forecasted to reach 5.48 in one year’s time.